 Unit NHC1 is assessed by a two-hour written examination.
 The examination consists of ten ‘short-answer’ questions and one ‘long-answer’ question.
 Scripts are marked by competent external examiners appointed by NEBOSH.

-The aim of NHC2 is to assess a student's ability to complete successfully a health and well-being at work review of a workplace.
-The student is then required to complete a report to management regarding the review with justified recommendations.
+The aim of NHC2 is to assess a learner's ability to complete successfully a health and well-being at work review of a workplace.
+The learner is then required to complete a report to management regarding the review with justified recommendations.

 There are no exemptions available for this qualification.